Summer is the time to prepare for bow season - Mississippi's Best Community Newspaper

 Sports Center Manager Tim Mize said people should get their bow fitted.
 A bow is a very personal item because each person is different, he said.
 People have different draw lengths and draw weights.

-He said one way you can determine your draw length is by placing your hand on the wall like you are making a stop sign.
+He said one way you can determine your draw length is by placing the palm of your hand flat against a wall.
 You measure the length from the hand to the nose for the draw length.
 Sports Center Bow Technician Eric Perry said the average draw length for men is 28 inches.

 “If you have a draw length of 28 inches, it allows for you to shoot most arrows without getting them cut,” Perry said. ““Each person has different strengths, and it takes some trial and error to determine what draw weight to set a bow on.
-When you draw the bow to the slip point, close to 80% of the weight is relieved.”
+When you draw the bow to the slip point, close to 80 percent of the weight is relieved.”